 For if anyone is ashamed of me and my words in this adulterous and sinful generation, the Son of Man will also be ashamed of him when he comes in the glory of his Father with the holy angels."
 (Mark 8:38 NET)

-In addition, water baptism is the sign of being covered by the New Testament or Covenant even as circumcision was the sign of being covered by the Old Testament or Covenant.
+In addition, water baptism is the sign of being covered by the New Covenant even as circumcision was the sign of being covered by the Abrahamic Covenant (Genesis 17:10-14), and the Sabbath was the sign of being covered by the Mosaic Covenant (Exodus 31:12,13,17 (cf. Ezekiel 20:10-12).

 In him you also were circumcised– not, however, with a circumcision performed by human hands, but by the removal of the fleshly body, that is, through the circumcision done by Christ.
 Having been buried with him in baptism, you also have been raised with him through your faith in the power of God who raised him from the dead.
 And even though you were dead in your transgressions and in the uncircumcision of your flesh, he nevertheless made you alive with him, having forgiven all your transgressions.
 (Colossians 2:11-13 NET)